ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 2. Type families and type synonyms have unmatchable kinds.
 3. Higher-order kinds are

-   a. inferred to be matchable when a signature is given
+   a. defaulted to matchable when a signature is given
-   b. generalised when no signature given
+   b. generalised when no signature is given

 4. Term-level functions have unmatchable arrows.
 5. Kind arrows written in type signatures default to matchable if they cannot